mriffle/teirex-workflows/docs/index.md

 Any of these workflows may be optionally run using AWS Batch.
 Follow the link below for instructions to set up, configure, and run workflows using AWS Batch.

 See: [Open AWS Batch Documentation](http://teirex-aws-setup.rtfd.io/)

+## Funding & Attribution

+This work was made possible with funding from IARPA via the TEI-REX program (Contract #: W911NF2220059).
+The contents of these documents are purely technical in nature, with no opinions or perspectives of the US Goverment's interests in TEI-REX.